dasch-swiss/dsp-docs/docs/user-guide/index.md

 ## Help

-For any questions or help wanted, you can go to the help page, accessible from the Help button at the top of the page.
+For any questions or help wanted, you can go to the help page, accessible from the Help button at the top right of the page (see screen shot above).
 Here, you can find links to the user guide, get more information about the DaSCH softwares, and get more support through different platform according to your requests.